Home| Items For Sale| Shops| Current Auctions| Auction Information| Auction Schedule| My Vervendi| Seller Registration| Bidder Registration (free)

 Inquire for Price

-It has minor rubbing of gold and paint, surface wears and scratches (as seen in the photos).
+It has minor rubbing of paint and surface wears and scratches (as seen in the photos).

 Our Guarantee: We stand behind all of the items that we sell.
 That is to say, if you purchase an item from us and are unhappy with it for any reason, return it for a 100% refund of the amount you originally paid...